Review: Deepbridge Life Sciences SEIS

 The Deepbridge Life Sciences Team, headed by Dr Savvas Neophytou, is responsible for selecting, establishing and managing the Life Sciences SEIS.
 Dr Neophytou worked in the City for 15 years as an investment banker at JP Morgan, Bear Stears, Shore Capital, Cantor Fitzgerald and Panmure Gordon.
 He holds a PhD in psychopharmacology and a degree in pharmacology.

-His team is monitored by the Supervisory Investment Committee.
-The seven-strong committee has a very strong pedigree.
+The Life Sciences team is monitored by the seven-strong Supervisory Investment Committee, which has a very strong pedigree.

 Investors will hold a portfolio of around ten SEIS-qualifying companies.
 The first three iterations of Deepbridge’s Life Science SEIS portfolio have each invested in 11 to 12 companies with a focus on life sciences and medical device technology.